 The 90-Day Playbook

 Days 61 to 90: All three rings.
-Reply-guy network activated (3 accounts).
-First KOL placement (one mid-tier, $1,000 budget).
-First Reddit/HN community post.
-Goal: 2,000+ founder followers, 5+ inbound demo requests per week.
+Reply-guy network activated at 3 accounts engaging relevant threads in the category.
+First KOL placement at mid-tier budget ($1,000 to $2,000).
+First Reddit and Hacker News community posts with genuine value, not product pitches.
+Goal: 2,000+ founder followers, 5+ inbound demo requests per week attributed to the Ring system.

 What Figma, Linear, and Vercel Did